Laboratory Juliane Glaser

 Transposable elements in mammalian development

 About half of the human genome is made of TEs.
-Many have been co-opted as cis-regulatory elements, non-coding RNA or protein products driving physiological functions.
+Many have been co-opted as cis-regulatory elements, non-coding RNA, or protein products driving physiological functions.
 Yet, their mobile nature makes TEs a source of insertional mutations, affecting gene expression and cellular processes.
 Epigenetic silencing mechanisms safeguard the genome from these detrimental effects.
-The lab aim to understand how variation in the epigenome of TEs results in molecular and morphological phenotypes during embryonic development.
+The Lab aims to understand how variation in the epigenome of TEs results in molecular and morphological phenotypes during embryonic development.

 Mission